ehvanr/PlexLoadBalancer/README.md

 ![ScreenShot](http://i.imgur.com/9sRbK9A.png)

+The Preferences.xml should be the same, but should be copied from the r/o directory.
+This allows you to modify configs on the slaves, but still maintain the same Plex "server ID" that is used by plex.tv

 The reason we get so granular with the symlinks is because we don't want to symlink the "com.plexapp.plugins.library.db-shm" or "com.plexapp.plugins.library.db-shm" files.
 Those files are the temporary